mantas6/fzf-php/README.md

 ```

 - Arguments `delimiter` (or `d`), `with-nth` are not supported, and will be overridden if specified
+- Arguments that transform output may not be supported
+- Preview and reload is not supported

 ### Reusable object approach